Supporting an open, collaborative environment that puts the patient first.

 Cerner Health Information Exchange allows providers to view and exchange patient data, regardless of their EHR.
 Allowing aggregation of patient clinical data and exchange of CCDs, PDFs, HL7 messages, scanned documents, H&Ps, discharge summaries and clinical notes.

-Cerner Millennium is open and extensible, enabling clients to modify and customize extensions to help meet business needs like patient education, and workflow efficiencies to reduce costs and improve care.
+Cerner's platforms are open and extensible, enabling clients to modify and customize extensions to help meet business needs like patient education, and workflow efficiencies to reduce costs and improve care.
 Clients can work with toolkits and extensions such as MPages, innovation toolkits, advisories and Cerner Command Language.

 Cerner is a founding member of the CommonWell Health Alliance, which is advancing interoperability by connecting systems nationwide and making health data available no matter where care occurs.